cisco/arc/docs/design/database_service/config.md

 ## provider

 The provider element contains two elements, "vendor" and "data".
 The "vendor" element is a string indicating the cloud vendor to use.
 Currently only the "aws" and "mock" vendors are supported.
-The "data" element is a json oject comprised of key value pairs.
+The "data" element is a json object comprised of key value pairs.
 These pairs differ depending on the vendor.

 ### aws vendor

-For an aws vendor, the following value are required:
+For an aws vendor, the following values are required:

 - **account** (string) _required_: The aws account name
 - **region**  (string) _required_: The aws region that this database service where this database service will reside